 If you have a lens implant placed, as nearly all patients do, that lens should last the rest of your life.
 In rare cases of trauma or pseudoexfoliation, sometimes the lens can move or become unstable.
 However, these situations are quite uncommon.

 How Long Does Recovery from Surgery Take?

 In routine cases, recovery can be quite fast.
-However, like so many topics in cataract surgery, there is no one answer that universally applies to everyone.
+However, like so many topics in cataract surgery, no one answer universally applies to everyone.
 While many patients have improved vision in a day or two, some patients are slow healers and may take longer.
 Browse our other articles for information about your recovery time, such as how long after cataract surgery you can drive, read, swim, or work.